 Why Do Leaves Green Colors Change In Fall?

 To put it in simple terms, premature color changes in leaves are a defense mechanism used as an attempt to eliminate the source of the problem.
 Paying attention to how your trees change in appearance versus the time of year can help you predict and prevent signs of stress.
-Early color change is a tree’s way of telling you that it’s under some sort of attack.
-Taking the necessary steps to diagnose and treat these issues will almost always result in restored health and a longer life.
+The early color change is a tree’s way of telling you that it’s under some sort of attack.
+Taking the necessary steps to diagnose and treat these issues will almost always result in restored health and longer life.

-Taking Action during the Early Signs
+Taking Action during Early Chlorotic Leaves

 Looking for physical wounds is typically the first step in identifying whether or not your tree’s color change is a direct result of an issue.
 However, being able to identify the signs can be challenging.
 Wachtel Tree Science has an experienced team of certified arborists who spend a significant amount of time with trees.
 Our team’s expertise enables them to identify and develop a plan of attack that results in the tree’s health being restored.

 We have several years’ experience treating for chlorosis in trees.
 Take a look at this oak tree we revived from an early color change in Brookfield, Wisconsin as well as the before & after image above.
 If you’ve noticed chlorosis in trees changing colors earlier than expected this year, partner, up with our team by contacting us and we’ll plan the next steps!
 To find out more about our process, visit our plant health care service.